 Kitzbueheler Alpen, Austria

 Kitzbueheler Alpen is a popular ski resort in Austria, located in the Tyrol region.
-It’s easy to get to from Munich or Salzburg and it’s a great place to go skiing if you want something more than just downhill runs.
+It’s easy to get to from Munich, Innsbruck or Salzburg and it’s a great place to go skiing if you want something more than just downhill runs.
 The resort has lots of different slopes for all levels, including some for beginners as well as many challenging black diamonds for experts.
 There are also plenty of activities outside of skiing such as snowshoeing and ice skating!

 Courmayeur Mont Blanc Italy/Chamonix, France

 If you’re looking for more of a European experience, Courmayeur is a great option.
 It’s not as crowded as other ski resorts in Europe and it’s also close to Chamonix so you can take advantage of the variety of terrain.

 If you want to spend your February skiing down through the Alps with less people around, Courmayeur is an excellent choice!
 There are plenty of runs for beginners and intermediates alike–and if you’re feeling adventurous, there are some challenging black diamonds available too!